Volavi/Wreckfest-2-Autoadmin/README.md

                                      // Messages have character limit (128)
        "player_join_strings": {},    // Welcome messages
-       "random_track_rotation": true // Rotation mode (does not work at the moment) }
+       "random_track_rotation": true // Rotation mode (does not work at the moment) "tesseract_installation_path": "..." // Path to Tesseract-OCR, See: "Requirements" }
    ```
 ## 🚀 Usage